List of .NET libraries and frameworks: ASP.NET

-ASP.NET Core a successor and re-implementation of ASP.NET as a modular web framework, together with other frameworks like Entity Framework.
-The framework uses the new open-source .NET Compiler Platform (codename "Roslyn") and is cross platform.
+ASP.NET was completely rewritten in 2016 as a modular web framework, together with other frameworks like Entity Framework.
+The re-written framework uses the new open-source .NET Compiler Platform (also known by its codename "Roslyn") and is cross platform.
+The programming models ASP.NET MVC, ASP.NET Web API, and ASP.NET Web Pages (a model using only Razor pages) were merged into a unified MVC 6.

+Blazor

-Blazor a free and open-source web framework that enables developers to create Web apps using C# and HTML.
-Blazor Server apps are hosted on an ASP.NET Core server in ASP.NET Razor format, while Blazor WebAssembly apps are Single-page apps that are downloaded to the client's web browser before running.
+Blazor is a free and open-source web framework that enables developers to create Single-page Web apps using C# and HTML in ASP.NET Razor pages ("components").
+Blazor is part of the ASP.NET Core framework.
+Blazor Server apps are hosted on a web server, while Blazor WebAssembly apps are downloaded to the client's web browser before running.
+In addition, a Blazor Hybrid framework is available with server-based and client-based application components.